Kopelson/javascriptPasswordGenerator/README.md

 ## Usage
-A person needing to generate a password can use the generate password button.
+Any person who needs to generate a password can use this project to create a random password.
+The first step is to hit the generate password button.
 ### Modal
     When generate password is pressed a modal appears to collect user password criteria.